Function Recovery Attacks in Gate-Hiding Garbled Circuits using SAT Solving: Baseline Attack

 \section{Baseline Attack}

-In this section, we establish a SAT-based baseline for Threat Model A by adapting the decamouflage framework of El Massad et al. \cite{el2015integrated}.
-In their original setting, the focus is on scenarios in which only a small subset of gates is obfuscated, and the attacker leverages a discriminating input set together with SAT solving to pinpoint those hidden positions.
-In contrast, our GH threat model conceals the type of every gate behind uniform encodings, substantially enlarging the search space.
-We generalize the same counterexample guided strategy to this more demanding scenario.
+In this section, we establish a SAT-based baseline attack for Threat Model A by adapting the decamouflaging framework of El Massad et al. \cite{el2015integrated}. \fixed{\reviewnotemulti{\ref{ra:improvement}, \ref{rb:weaknesses}, \ref{ae:theoretical:scalability}} In their original setting, the focus is on scenarios in which only a small subset of gates is camouflaged, and the attacker leverages a discriminating input set together with SAT solving to pinpoint those hidden positions.
+In contrast, our GH threat model conceals the type of every gate behind uniform encodings, substantially enlarging the search space.} We generalize the same counterexample-guided strategy to this more demanding scenario.